mihaisoloi/markdown-cv/src/resume.md

 _OVO Energy | vCharge_<br/>
 April 2017 -- September 2017, London, UK

 * vCharge was a startup acquired by Ovo Energy.
 The idea was to control storage heaters installed in people homes.
-I closely worked with the owner who was located in the US (~everyday one-to-one online meetings).
-I had high impact on stakeholders.
-Throughout couple of months I was the only Scala developer.
+I worked with the owner who was located in the US (~ daily one-to-one online meetings).
+I had a high impact on stakeholders.
+Throughout a couple of months, I was the only Scala developer.

-* I built a module to forecasting Energy prices using Dijkstra algorithm and mathematical model created by Data Scientists.
-It allowed to buy energy cheaper and "store" in the customers storage heaters.
+* I built a module to forecasting Energy prices using the Dijkstra algorithm and mathematical model created by Data Scientists.
+It allowed buying energy cheaper and "store" in the customers' storage heaters.

 Tech Stack: